 I mean… I don’t know?
 Why would you want to do that?
 Maybe you can.
 I don’t even want to go online to see if that’s a real thing, because I know what it tastes like and it wouldn’t bring you any joy.
 I think you should steam it at a bare minimum.
 Please – try this recipe first.

 It’s really not that hard.
 I don’t mean to be rude.
 Please, don’t take this as me being rude.
 I am trying to love you here.
 I am trying to tell you that there is a mouthful of wonderful goodness waiting for you – something that a raw artichoke just cannot provide.

 With this recipe, I don’t use anything.
 I eat it as is.
 I think it has enough flavor thanks to the garlic and the herbs.
 But if you’d like, you could consider adding the following dipping sauces to your artichokes:

 - Garlic Mayonnaise

-What do you think of this boiled artichoke recipe?
+What do you think?
 Something you’d like to try out?
 Looking for more great recipes to consider?